 We stopped at McDonalds to use the free wifi and double-check the venue address but to our dismay I had mixed up the location and the gig was actually in Oakland.
 We don't know a lot about Oakland but had heard from many people it was a place best to avoid.
-We thought about risking it but we were most worried about the van as it is our home and our whole life in it.
-Devastated we found ourselves at an In 'N Out ordering ourselves a couple of double doubles.
-We easily could have spent another week cruising, camping and surfing down the northern California coast!
+We thought about risking it but we were most worried about the van as it is our home and our whole life in it and did not want to be stressed about leaving it unattended.

 Next morning we made a new plan to explore the city in one day and then hit the road south-bound.
 We headed straight for the Fort Point area to check the surf but the conditions weren't right so we decided to do the walk across the Golden Gate Bridge.
 It was well worth it because it was a gorgeous day and we love being physically active.
 We wanted to hike up to Vista Point but we realized we hadn't put enough money into the parking meter.

 That afternoon we headed to the Fisherman's Wharf area where we were pleasantly surprised by how much we enjoyed the place.
 Fortunately for us it was a weekday so there weren't many tourists around.
-As expected everything was ridiculously over priced but it was still fun looking around and eyeballing the seafood we couldn’t afford.
+As expected though everything was ridiculously over priced but it was still fun looking around and eyeballing the seafood we couldn’t afford.

-At 6pm we put some more coins in and walked over to Pier 39, but not before grabbing a 4-pack of mini wine bottles at the CVS across the road.
+At 6pm we put some more coins in and walked over to Pier 39 but not before grabbing a 4-pack of mini wine bottles at the CVS across the road.
 Pier 39 was mainly full of souvenir-type retail stores and restaurants but it did have a good view of the harbor.
 We found a quiet spot around the back overlooking the water to sip on our wines.